-Sufferers of chronic heartburn or acid reflux often avoid alcoholic beverages altogether because of their tendency to cause these symptoms.
+Sufferers of chronic heartburn or acid reflux often avoid beverages that contain alcohol altogether because of their tendency to cause these symptoms.

 People who are prone to these conditions often find that their triggers vary wildly from those of others, so there’s no surefire way to prevent them from flaring up when drinking.

 Both the carbonation of beer and the acids that comprise it can both be triggers of heartburn and acid reflux.

 The folks at the Tampa Bay Reflux Center advise that, if you are concerned about these symptoms and still want to enjoy a few drinks, be sure to chase them with plenty of water to help balance out the acids in your stomach.

 What’s the best beer to settle an upset stomach?